Ariadne

-In Greek mythology, Ariadne (/ˌæriˈædni/; Ἀριάδνη; Ariadne) was a Cretan princess, the daughter of King Minos of Crete.
-There are variations of Ariadne's myth, but she is known for helping Theseus escape from the Minotaur and being abandoned by him (or herself dying) on the island of Naxos.
+In Greek mythology, Ariadne (/ˌæriˈædni/; Ἀριάδνη) was a Cretan princess as the daughter of King Minos.
+There are multiple variations of Ariadne's myth, but she is best known for helping Theseus escape from the Minotaur and being abandoned by him on the island of Naxos.
 There, Dionysus saw Ariadne sleeping, fell in love with her, and later married her.
 Many versions of the myth recount Dionysus throwing Ariadne's jeweled crown into the sky to create a constellation, the Corona Borealis.

-Ariadne is associated with mazes and labyrinths because of her involvement in the myths of Theseus and the Minotaur.

-There were also festivals held in Cyprus and Naxos in Ariadne's honor.
+There were festivals held in Cyprus and Naxos in Ariadne's honor.

 Etymology

 Bacchus and Ariadne by Titian: Dionysus discovers Ariadne on the shore of Naxos.
 The painting also depicts the constellation named after Ariadne.

 Greek lexicographers in the Hellenistic period claimed that Ariadne is derived from the ancient Cretan dialectical elements ari (ἀρι-) "most" (which is an intensive prefix) and adnós (ἀδνός) "holy".
 Conversely, Stylianos Alexiou has argued that despite the belief being that Ariadne's name is of Indo-European origin, it is actually pre-Greek.

 Linguist Robert S. P. Beekes has also supported Ariadne having a pre-Greek origin; specifically being Minoan from Crete because her name includes the sequence dn (δν), rare in Indo-European languages and an indication that it is a Minoan loanword.